jrief/django-formset/docs/source/date-time-range.rst

 Here the calendar only renders the hour cells.
 If the granularity of the calendar is shorter, a minutes view is rendered as well.
 Having to deal with two timestamps inside the same calendar sheet can be tricky.

+When using the calendar picker in hour mode, there is one more thing to consider: After the starting date has been selected, the calendar picker will show an additional cell named "24h" or "12am".
+This special cell is added, so that the user can select end of day and doesn't have to navigate to the next day and chose midnight there.

 Date-Time-Range Picker with Dual Calendar Sheets